 The following people have contributed to creating DRAMP Database:

-- Heng Zheng, Associate Professor of Pharmaceutical Sciences, Sub-platform of Biomedicine Technology Transfer of Technology Transfer Platform, Nanjing University National Demonstration Base for Innovation and Entrepreneurship; School of Life Science and Technology, China Pharmaceutical University; Institute of Medical and Pharmaceutical Biotechnology, Jiangsu Industrial Technology Research Institutegy.
-Dr. Zheng received his Ph.D. in 2000, in microbial and biochemical pharmacy, China Pharmaceutical University, under the supervision of Prof. Wutong Wu.
+- Heng Zheng, Associate Professor of Pharmaceutical Sciences, work in Biomedicine Technology Transfer of Technology Transfer Platform; Nanjing University National Demonstration Base for Innovation and Entrepreneurship; School of Life Science and Technology, China Pharmaceutical University; Institute of Medical and Pharmaceutical Biotechnology, Jiangsu Industrial Technology Research Institutegy.
+Prof. Zheng received his Ph.D in 2000, in microbial and biochemical pharmacy, China Pharmaceutical University, under the supervision of Prof. Wutong Wu.
 In 2005-2007, he finished a postdoctoral work at School of Pharmaceutical Sciences, Nagasaki University, Japan.
-Dr. ZHENG’s research focuses on the research and development of antimicrobial drugs, especially on the antimicrobial peptides.
-He is an expert in the field of computer aided drug design, discovered several novel metallo-β-lactamase inhibitors, which severed as potential drug candidates for multiple-drug-resistant bacteria.
+Prof. Zheng’s research focuses on the research and development of antimicrobial drugs, especially on the antimicrobial peptides.
+He is an expert in the field of computer aided drug design, discovered several novel metallo-β-lactamase inhibitors, which searched as potential drug candidates for multiple-drug-resistant bacteria.
 He is also specialize in protein structure prediction, molecular docking, and molecular dynamics.
 He published more than 80 papers, obtained 3 Chinese invention patents in recent years.